curran/screencasts/introToAngular/README_template.md

 The following libraries lay the foundation for many data binding frameworks:

  * [Underscore](http://underscorejs.org/) - a widely adopted [functional programming](http://en.wikipedia.org/wiki/Functional_programming) utility library, providing functional primitives such as map, reduce, each and filter.
 [Lo-Dash](http://lodash.com/) is a replacement for Underscore that boasts performance increases, bug fixes and additional features.
+Underscore can be used in conjunction with Angular.
  * [Backbone](http://backbonejs.org/) - a tried and true bare bones MVC framework that provides fundamental features such as events, observable properties, and class-like inheritance.
 Backbone also has foundational support for routing based on hash fragments and RESTful synchronization with a [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) backend for persistence.
+Backbone was one of the first on the JavaScript MVC library scene, and surely influenced Angular.
  * [jQuery](http://jquery.com/) - an industry standard library for [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) [manipulation](https://api.jquery.com/category/manipulation/) and [AJAX](http://en.wikipedia.org/wiki/Ajax_(programming)).
    * Angular includes a jQuery-like API with [jqLite](http://docs.angularjs.org/api/ng/function/angular.element)
  * [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) - an industry standard for separating JavaScript projects across many files using modules.
 The top AMD implementation is [Require](http://requirejs.org/).